 \subsection{The symplectic form}

-In the canonical formulation, the coefficient of the time derivative in the Lagrangian density defines the presymplectic one-form on the space of fields \cite{Harlow:2019yfa}.
+In the canonical formulation, the coefficient of the time derivative in the Lagrangian density defines the (pre-)symplectic one-form on the space of fields \cite{Harlow:2019yfa}.
 The analogue of the mechanical relation $\theta = p_i\, \delta q^i$ is therefore